-- doNext, a company specialising in master servicing and cash management activities, also having as its purpose the activity of granting of loans in accordance with Art.
-106 of the Consolidated Banking Law and authorised by the Bank of Italy on 29 October 2019 to perform payment services as indicated in Art.
-1, paragraph 2, letter h.septies.1), no. 3 of Italian Legislative Decree no. 385/1993 (Consolidated Banking Law), through the constitution of dedicated assets, in order to perform services ancillary to the UTP management; - doData, with the mission of providing business information and specific data quality management services for non-performing loans; - doValue Greece Real Estate, a Greek company, operating in the real estate sector.
+- doNext, a company specialised in master servicing and cash management activities, also having as its object the granting of loans pursuant to Article 106 TUB and authorised by the Bank of Italy on 29 October 2019 to provide payment services pursuant to Article 1, paragraph 2, lett. h.septies.1), no. 3 of Legislative Decree no. 385/1993 (TUB), through the establishment of a dedicated asset, in order to provide ancillary services to the management of UTP; - doData, with the mission to provide business information and data quality management services specifically for non-performing loans; - doValue Greece Real Estate, a Greek company, operating in the real estate sector.